-• In our republic, it is critical to the efficient conduct of business, and therefore to job- and wealth-creation, that individual states not exact unreasonable tolls simply for the right to do business....
+It is critical to the efficient conduct of business, and therefore to job- and wealth-creation, that individual states not exact unreasonable tolls simply for the right to do business....
 An incentive scheme where every state can claim general jurisdiction over every business that does any business within its borders for any claim would reduce the certainty of the law and subject businesses to capricious litigation treatment as a cost of operating on a national scale or entering any state's market.
-Daimler makes plain that it is inconsistent with principles of due process to exercise general jurisdiction over a foreign corporation that is not -essentially at home in a state for claims having no rational connection to the state.
+Daimler makes plain that it is inconsistent with principles of due process to exercise general jurisdiction over a foreign corporation that is not; essentially at home in a state for claims having no rational connection to the state.

 As discussed above, we disagree with the OCA's position that this legislative proposal for "coerced" consent to general jurisdiction is good public policy.
-Moreover, we question whether this legislation is consistent with the outcome of Daimler and other federal cases.
 We believe that it is not appropriate for New York to adopt a heavy-handed coercive provision that would very likely be subject to a successful constitutional challenge.
-For these reasons, we respectfully oppose adoption of S.7253 (Gianaris) / A.7769 (Weinstein).
+For these reasons, we respectfully oppose adoption of this legislation.